northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 ### Editing your `.bashrc` file

 The basic workflow for editing your `.bashrc` file is to sign in to Discovery, go to your `$HOME` directory, open the file in a text editor on the command line, make your edits, save the file, sign out of Discovery, then sign back in again.
-Your changes will take effect when you have signed back in again.
+Your changes will take effect when you sign back in again.

 Example procedure for editing your `.bashrc` file: